The media's the most powerful entity on earth. They have the power to make the innocent guilty and to make the guilty innocent, and that's power.

 Qualifications of the Team Members

-Igor Kanižaj will serve as Project Director and Renee Hobbs will serve as Teacher Education Program Director for the project.
+Igor Kanižaj serves as Project Director and Renee Hobbs serves as Teacher Education Program Director for the project.
 She is a professor of communication studies and Director of the Media Education Lab at the University of Rhode Island.
 She has authored 12 books and 150 scholarly and professional articles on media literacy education and offered professional development programs in media literacy education on four continents.
 Her 2020 book Mind Over Media: Propaganda Education for a Digital Age offers a close look at the pedagogy of media literacy with a special focus on contemporary propaganda, including the algorithmic personalization of entertainment, information, and persuasion.
 Anahita Dalmia will provide support for the implementation of the game concept.
 She is a recent graduate of the University of Southern California, where she founded Alterea, an experience design company specializing in interactive education and entertainment.

 GOAL 1.
 Increase people’s understanding of data surveillance as a commodity that drives the economics of the Internet.

 GOAL 2.
 Expand the number of current teachers in Croatia with the confidence to use gamification to introduce media literacy education to learners.

 GOAL 3.
 Participants demonstrate growth in generating “how” and “why” questions when they encounter algorithmic personalization, applying media literacy concepts like political economy, machine learning, representation, bias, target audience, purpose, and techniques.

 GOAL 4.
 To encourage librarians, teachers and professional associates to use the acquired knowledge to improve communication and media literacy in their schools by the usage of gamification for learning.